temiadedotun/Employee_Analysis_With_SQL/README.md

 ### Project Objectives
 This project answers the following questions:
 1. What is the employee turnover rate over the years?
-2. Who are the employees that are due for a salary increment?
+2. Who are the employees that are eligible for a salary increment?
 3. Who are the employees that are on probation?

 # Tools I Used